Abdulkhafid001/Abdulkhafid001/README.md

 - 👋 Hi, I’m @Abdulkhafid001
-- 👀 I’m interested in software development(Websites,Apps,Dapps,Defi)
+- 👀 I’m interested in software development using python
-- 🌱 I’m currently learning HTML, Phython, Javascript, Css, Bootstrap v4.5, c++, Solidity.
+- 🌱 I develop web-applications using python django web framework .
 - 💞️ I’m looking to collaborate on Learning how to create software projects.
 - 📫 How to reach me kabiruabdulkhafid@gmail.com